 The Metro Denver Partnership for Health (MDPH)'s mission is to improve population health regionally with collective action.

-MDPH is led by the six local public health agencies (LPHAs) serving the seven-county Denver metro area: Boulder County Public Health, Broomfield Department of Public Health and Environment, Denver Department of Public Health & Environment, Jefferson County Public Health, the Public Health Institute at Denver Health, and Tri-County Health Department.
-The area they serve includes Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and Jefferson counties.
+MDPH is led by local public health partners (LPHAs) serving six Denver metro area counties: Boulder County Public Health, Broomfield Department of Public Health and Environment, Denver Department of Public Health & Environment, Jefferson County Public Health, the Public Health Institute at Denver Health, and Tri-County Health Department.
+The area they serve includes Adams, Arapahoe, Boulder, Broomfield, Denver, and Jefferson counties.

 MDPH is a partnership between public health, health systems, Regional Accountable Entities, human services, and regional health alliances.
 MDPH works alongside regional leaders in behavioral health, environment, philanthropy, local government, education, and others to achieve its goals of promoting health and well-being across the region.

-MDPH’s work impacts more than 3 million Coloradans — 60% of the state’s population — who live in this region.
+MDPH’s work impacts roughly 3 million Coloradans — 60% of the state’s population — who live in this region.

 - Boulder County Public Health: Camille Rodriguez, Lexi Nolen